-Gross liability positions in financial derivatives: total amounts of negative fair value in
+Gross liability positions in financial derivatives: total amounts of negative fair value in hedged and non-hedged financial derivatives such as swap, forward, and option contracts, excluding embedded derivatives inseparable from the underlying instruments.

-• Capital: same as 1.3.3.
+Capital: same as 1.3.4.